sydneybgarcia/sydswebsite/content/home/resources.md

 ---
 **Talk Series**

-In the fall of 2020 I helped organize a Professional Development Talk Series for underrepresented minority students (URMs).
+In the fall of 2020 I helped organize a Professional Development Talk Series for underrepresented minority students (URMs) interested in psychology.
 We recorded the series, which includes talks on how to apply for post-bacc jobs, how to do well on the GRE, how to apply to graduate school, and more!
 Check it out [](https://www.ssnl.stanford.edu/resources)below.

 [Professional Development Series](https://www.ssnl.stanford.edu/resources)